jasonleekungfu/octopus-in-docker/README.rst

   docker run --rm -ti -v $PWD:/io fangohr/octopus bash

 You are then the root user in the container.
 Octopus was compiled in ``/opt/octopus*``.
-There are also some trivial examples in ``/opt/octopus-examples``.
+There are also some trivial example input files in ``/opt/octopus-examples``.

 What follows is more detailed documentation which is hopefully not needed for most people.